Haakh/Clipboardhealth/Refactoring.md

 • reuse `createHash` Function as it's used more than once.

 • Move the stringify logic to `fetchCandidate` as it's value is assigned in this function only.

+• Add a `convertToString` function to handle all string type manipulations